 I joined CDVS in 2024 as a data management consultant to help faculty, students, and staff manage, preserve, and share their research materials.
 Before coming to Duke, I was the data services librarian at the University of Pittsburgh Health Sciences Library System and have extensive experience working with data topics across the health disciplines.
 But I love working with humanities scholars, too: my BA is in art history, and much of my early work focused on the intersection of art, architecture, and geopolitical history as documented in historical image collections.

-Our Economics Data Interns are current graduate students in the Duke Economics Department, and specialize especially with questions involving statistical software and econometric analysis.
+Our economics graduate assistants are current graduate students in the Duke Economics Department, and specialize in questions involving statistical software and econometric analysis.

-InternExpertise: Software (STATA, R, Python, PowerBI), data analysis, data visualization, healthcare data, econometrics
+InternExpertise: Stata, R, Python, spatial mapping, data analysis, econometrics, panel data

 Questions?
 Email askdata@duke.edu and we’ll be happy to help!